alexzhangs/aws-cfn-vpn/README.md

 in locating the original EIP resource when operating on the stack level.

+    Note: Use Lex chatbot to change the IP address of EC2 instance of the Node stack.

+1. How to enable the HTTPS(SSL certificate) for the Manager stack?

+    It's strongly recommended to enable HTTPS for the web server to secure the user authentication communication.

+    The most convinient method is to use AWS ACM service, the service is free, there's no charge for the certificates.

 ## Troubleshooting

 1. The stack ends up at 'CREATE_FAILED' status.